Originally written for The Washington Post Magazine, 2009

 I beg of you to get up and dance

 it's such a crazy kick ass beat.

-But here tonight at this dress rehearsal, the only thing that is routine is fashion show production and Lindsay is clearly in her element.
+But here tonight at this dress rehearsal the only thing that >is routine is fashion show production and Lindsay’s in her element.
 The young woman who so desperately wanted to be in the business of body image now owns the whole store.
-Lessons that might have been clinical lectures on price point and merchandise are now peppered with words like faith and belief and wrapped up in parables about the joys of water skiing.
+Lessons that might have been clinical lectures on price point and merchandise are now peppered with words like "faith" and "belief" and wrapped up in parables about the joys of water skiing.
 I see things differently now, she'll say.
 A leaf.
 A flower.
 Everything.
-And so it's no surprise to see her finally lift her head off that cozy perch at the end of the runway and yell something over the booming beat.
+And so it’s no surprise to see her finally lift her head off that cozy perch at the end of the runway and yell something over the booming beat.

 “Sex it up, ladies!
 Sexier!
 And Shera — no more tanning!”